 Integrate your first repositories

-To get started with automated secrets detection and remediation, you need to add a Version Control System (VCS) integration.
+To get started with Internal Monitoring for secrets, you need to add an integration with a source like a Version Control System (VCS).

 If you want to try GitGuardian Internal Monitoring out on a test repository, go ahead and clone our sample_secrets repo.
 It contains 8 unique secrets our detection engine will find during the scans.